 Thankfully, it’s doing great.
 All our areas (events, media and commercial) are growing and we are achieving stunning numbers so far.
 A lot of things have changed since I first started working at Dorna in 1999: we have more events than before (now 18 GPs), the media coverage has expanded due to broadcasters that deliver GP content from Thursday until race day and social media, which is an important tool for fan engagement.
-From a sponsorship perspective, we do not have the tobacco companies heavily involved as before, but we have diversified the sponsorship program with blue chip companies from different sectors.
+From a sponsorship perspective, we do not have the tobacco companies as heavily involved as before, but we have diversified the sponsorship program with blue-chip companies from different sectors.
 It helped that before the start of the season we sold all 18-title sponsors for the GPs.

-MotoGP has been deservedly praised for exciting racing and great organisation recently.
+MotoGP has been deservedly praised for exciting racing and the great organisation recently.
 Simply put, what’s your secret?

-It’s very simple actually – when you put you passion into what you do, when you tailor your objectives around it and the particular sport is the most important thing for your entire team, you achieve great results.
+It’s very simple actually – when you put your passion into what you do, when you tailor your objectives around it and the particular sport is the most important thing for your entire team, you achieve great results.
 I am very lucky to state that all of us working at Dorna are 100% passionate about what we do and we’re absolutely sure who we do it for.

 I think it’s very important to thoroughly explain the global heritage of Formula 1 to American racing fans.